-One of the newest trails at Lacawac, the trail was developed as an intern project during the summer of 2014 by a student from Bloomsburg University.
+One of the newer trails at Lacawac, the trail was developed as an intern project during the summer of 2014 by a student from Bloomsburg University.
 The trail highlights Lacawac's 20-plus-years research deer exclosures and the ledges natural area.
 Ledges are located on the south side of the sanctuary and drop 250 feet to the shores of Lake Wallenpaupack.
 The ledges natural area supports various species of ferns and numerous mosses and lichens, as well as a mature forest.